jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 of the AWS control panel and APIs.
 The adversary in this instance reviewed the contents of configuration files for AWS, Jenkins, Docker, Ansible and other applications used to manage and scale the cloud and container environments.
-This telemetry has long been a part of OverWatchs hunting leads.
-The launch of OverWatchs cloud hunting capabilities extends the power of threat hunting to include unique cloud\-based indicators of attack (IOAs) such as control plane and serverless vulnerabilities, misconfigurations, application behavior anomalies, container escapes, privilege escalations, node compromises and more.
+This telemetry has long been a part of OverWatch’s hunting leads.
+The launch of OverWatch’s cloud hunting capabilities extends the power of threat hunting to include unique cloud\-based indicators of attack (IOAs) such as control plane and serverless vulnerabilities, misconfigurations, application behavior anomalies, container escapes, privilege escalations, node compromises and more.